EconomyLens.com

 The CGT labor federation said more workers adhered to the walkout call than during any of the previous three strikes.
 “It has levels of compliance like never before under this government,” union leader Jorge Sola told Radio con Vos, claiming that “90 percent of activity had stopped.”
 The contested reforms pushed by budget-slashing Milei, an ideological ally of US President Donald Trump, would make it easier to hire and fire workers in a country where job security is already hard to come by.
 It would also reduce severance pay, limit the right to strike, increase work hours, and restrict holiday provisions.

 The measure was approved by the chamber of deputies in the early morning hours of Friday and will go back to the Senate for a final green light.
 “I want to work because I am afraid of losing my job but I cannot get there.
-I will have to walk,” Nora Benitez, a 46-year-old home caregiver, said ahead of a five-kilometer (three-mile) trek to her job along streets reeking of uncollected garbage.
+I will have to walk,” Nora Benitez, a 46-year-old home caregiver, said ahead of a five kilometer (three mile) trek to her job along streets reeking of uncollected garbage.

 The last general strike in Argentina was on April 10, 2025, but adherence was uneven as workers in the public transport system did not join.
 Last week, thousands of people demonstrated in Buenos Aires as senators debated the reform bill, and clashes with police resulted in about 30 arrests.
 On Tuesday, the government issued an unusual statement warning reporters about the “risk” of covering protests and announced it would establish an “exclusive zone” from which the media can work.
 “In the event of acts of violence, our forces will act,” a statement from the security ministry said.

 Almost 40 percent of Argentine workers lack formal employment contracts, and unions say the new measures will make matters worse.
-But the government argues they will, in fact, reduce under-the-table employment and create new jobs by lowering the tax burden on employers.
+But the government argues they will in fact reduce under-the-table employment and create new jobs by lowering the tax burden on employers.
 Milei, in office since December 2023, has achieved at least one of his macroeconomic goals: bringing annual inflation down from 150 percent to 32 percent in two years.
-However, it is a success that has come at the cost of massive public sector job cuts and a drop in disposable income that has sapped consumption and economic activity.
+But it is a success that has come at the cost of massive public sector job cuts and a drop in disposable income that has sapped consumption and economic activity.
+Milei will follow Thursday’s events at home from Washington, where he attended the first meeting of Trump’s “Board of Peace,” which has drawn criticism as an attempt to rival the United Nations.

 © 2024 AFP